ChrisWinters/includes/README.md

 ## Disclaimer

-Includes ("Includes", "Includes plugin") a plugin for WordPress installs; is provided by Chris Winters the ("author") "as is" and "with all faults.
-The author makes no representations or warranties of any kind concerning the safety, suitability, lack of viruses, inaccuracies, typographical errors, or other harmful components realted to the Includes plugin.
+Includes ("the Includes plugin") is provided by Chris Winters the ("author") "as is" and "with all faults."
+The author makes no representations or warranties of any kind concerning the safety, suitability, lack of viruses, inaccuracies, typographical errors, or other harmful components related to the Includes plugin.
 There are inherent dangers in the use of any software, and you are solely responsible for determining whether the Includes plugin is compatible with your equipment and other software installed on your equipment.
 You are also solely responsible for the protection of your equipment and backup of your data, and the author will not be liable for any damages you may suffer in connection with using, modifying, or distributing the Includes plugin.

 The information provided by the author" of the Includes plugin is for general informational purposes only.
 All information related to the Includes plugin is provided in good faith, however the author makes no representation or warranty of any kind, express or implied, regarding the accuracy, adequacy, validity, reliability, availability or completeness of provided information.